-DORION, JACQUES, doctor, mha, Patriote; b. c.
-1797 at Quebec, son of Pierre Dorion, butcher, and Jane Clarke; d.
-29 Dec.
+DORION, JACQUES, doctor, mha, Patriote; b.
+22 Nov.
+1798 at Quebec, illegitimate son of Paul Dorion, merchant, and an unknown mother; d.
+30 Dec.
 1877 at Saint-Ours, Richelieu County, Que., and was buried 1 Jan.
 1878 in the cemetery of the parish of L’Immaculée-Conception-de-Saint-Ours.

 As mha for Richelieu County from 26 Oct.
 1830 to 27 March 1838, he was associated with the Patriotes; he took part in the great assembly of the six counties, signed the Ninety-two Resolutions, and played an active role in the 1837 rebellion.
-He was arrested on 12 December for high treason by the sheriff Édouard-Louis-Antoine Juchereau Duchesnay, and imprisoned at Montreal, during which time Charles Stephen Gore* had Dorion’s house ransacked.
+He was arrested on 12 December for high treason by the sheriff Édouard-Louis-Antoine-Charles Juchereau Duchesnay, and imprisoned at Montreal, during which time Charles Stephen Gore* had Dorion’s house ransacked.
 Dorion was accused of having given orders to fire on the boat Varennes between Saint-Denis and the parish of L’Immaculée-Conception-de-Saint-Ours; it may have been bringing supplies to Gore’s troops.
 Thanks to the influence of his friends, notably François-Roch de Saint-Ours, sheriff of Montreal and his wife’s cousin, he was set free on 3 March 1838 after paying bail of £1,000.

 Archives de l’université de Paris, Faculté de médecine, Catalogue des docteurs en médecine, I; Faculté de médecine, Registre des inscriptions, 1816–1822.
 Archives paroissiales de Notre-Dame (Québec), Registres des baptêmes, mariages et sépultures, 1795–1796, 1797–1798, 1799–1800.
 ASQ, Fichier des anciens du séminaire; Séminaire CIII, 56, 61; Séminaire CIV, 3, 6.
 Desjardins, Guide parlementaire.
 [Azarie Couillard-Després], Histoire de la seigneurie de Saint-Ours (2v., Montréal, 1915–17), II, 285–94.
 Fauteux, Patriotes, 217–18.
 [L.-O. David], “Les hommes de 37–38, le Dr Jacques Dorion,” L’Opinion publique (Montréal), 7 févr.
 1878.